Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Customer support.
 There are multiple ways to get in touch with ICICI Direct, including by calling their Customer Care service or via an email that promises a response within 24 hours.

-What are ICICI Direct’s spreads and fees?
+What are ICICI Direct’s fees?

 Trading fees are fees linked with buying and selling financial products.
 These fees often include commissions, spreads, and currency conversion fees.